Starmer sets out vision for growth with plan to rip up red tape

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Sir Keir Starmer said boosting economic growth would help tackle the rise of populism by repairing public services and putting cash in people’s pockets as he stepped up efforts to woo global investors.
+Sir Keir Starmer said boosting economic growth would help tackle the rise of populism by repairing public services and putting cash in people’s pockets as efforts to woo global investors netted deals worth £63 billion.

 The Prime Minister rolled out the red carpet for chief executives, promising to rip up regulation to get projects off the ground if they put funding into the UK.